mwafrika/jobifyMev2/README.md

-# JobifyMe using styled-component and React.js
+# Huntify using styled-component and React.js